Imadmalaq/ElevatorControlSystem/README.md

   packets from the Scheduler, processes them based on the state machine, and sends back the response.
 - **DataPacket (DataPacket.java)**: Represents the data structure used to pass information between the Floor, Scheduler, and Elevator subsystems.
-- **ElevatorDataPacket (ElevatorDataPacket.java)**: New class facilitating the transfer of detailed elevator status and fault information to the Scheduler.
+- **ElevatorDataPacket (ElevatorDataPacket.java)**: Class facilitating the transfer of detailed elevator status and fault information to the Scheduler.
+- **Iterface (Interface.java)**: Component for visualizing the elevator system status in real-time, including elevator positions, operational states, and faults.

 ## Test Files